github/docs/content/copilot/managing-copilot/managing-copilot-for-your-enterprise/managing-policies-and-features-for-copilot-in-your-enterprise.md

 ## {% data variables.product.prodname_copilot_chat %} in the IDE

-Developers can chat with {% data variables.product.prodname_copilot %} in their IDEs to get code suggestions and answers to coding-related questions.
+Developers can chat with {% data variables.product.prodname_copilot %} in their IDEs to get code suggestions and answers to coding-related questions without context switching.

 ## {% data variables.product.prodname_copilot_mobile %}